-Over a year ago, community groups and individuals expressed an interest in assuming responsibility for the building.
+This building is currently unused as the services provided have already been relocated to the Aylestone Leisure Centre and this has proven to be a success.
+Over a year ago community groups and individuals expressed an interest in assuming responsibility for the building.
 However, the original discussion included a proposal that the council retain responsibility for the costs of the building.
-This has not been taken up and it is now proposed to offer the building for disposal under the Community Asset Transfer policy.
+This has not been taken up and it is now proposed to offer the building for disposal under the council's Asset Transfer policy.